-I can still remember the first time I saw Edinburgh’s miniature coffins, relics that are probably best known as the Burke and Hare Murder Dolls or Coffins.
+I can still remember the first time I saw the Edinburgh miniature coffins, relics best known as the Burke and Hare Murder Dolls.
 They’re so incredibly tiny and look as though they’d break if they were picked up.

 But these eight coffins, on display at the National Museum of Scotland, hold as much intrigue today as they did when they were first discovered in 1836.